Houston Real Estate Market Update: Coronavirus & Oil Price War Edition

 DATA: New Active Listings

-Contact [email protected] for recommendations on how to get ahead of the curve to find good deals.
+Contact [email protected] for recommendations on how to find the best deals.

-The graph above displays the number of new listings added to the Central Houston market for March data.
+The graph above displays the number of new listings added to the Central Houston market.

 DATA: New Homes Under Contract

-Contact [email protected] for new pending sales in your neighborhood.
+Contact [email protected] for a personalized update on your neighborhood.